 Please note: as we adjust to the “next normal” during the pandemic, we have temporarily closed our volunteer program as part of our COVID-19 Safety Plan.

 Thank you for your interest in volunteering with us!
 Volunteers have been called “the army behind the Army” for their invaluable service to our community.
 In 2017, our volunteers generously gave over 4,100 hours of service to our community meal program alone!
+We are gradually developing more diverse volunteer opportunities in our 8 programs to give community members chances to serve our clients in multiple ways.
+To see different volunteer opportunities that are available, please click here.

 Please read on for more information about our volunteer opportunities for individuals.
 Please note that all our individual volunteers must be at least 19 years old.